Charge Transport at Atomic Scales in 1D-Semiconductors: A Quantum Statistical Model Allowing Rigorous Numerical Studies: Introduction

-Charge transport at atomic scales constitutes one of the most fundamental processes for sustaining life on earth.
-It mediates the exchange of energy and matter between a living system and its environment.
-Within a living system, proteins mediate charge transport and there are about 42 million proteins in a single cell.
-These form a complex network of circuits capable of a plethora of functions: precise catalytic actions, highly specific substrate recognition, analyte binding, directional electron tunneling and energy conversion to name but a few.
-This has fuelled an ambitious quest in both academia and industry to achieve a theoretical understanding and technological control of the flow of charges, with the ultimate aim of developing advanced technologies.
-Indeed, in recent times we have witnessed the development of radical electronic chips and photonic integrated circuits where charge transport makes possible information exchange, information processing and data storage \cite{Groves:2016aa, LR:2007aa}.
-However, current technologies are approaching their physical limits of miniaturization.
-This, in turn, imposes limits on computational speed, energy efficiency, storage because of the emergence of noise and quantum effects.
-Polymers and bio-polymers (i.e. proteins and peptides) have emerged as potential candidates for nano-scale bio-electronics, which could circumvent the shortcomings of previous technologies and would additionally enable bio-compatibility (i.e. nano circuits that interface with cells or entire organs to monitor or treat disease).
-Indeed, the discovery of electrically conductive polymers, which led to the award of Nobel Prize in chemistry in the year 2000, has revolutionized several technologies: corrosion inhibitors, compact capacitors, antistatic coating and smart windows that control the amount of light that flows through \cite{BurroughesEtAl90, Leeuw99, Gleason2000, Kanatzidis90,ShirakawaEtAl77}.
-In parallel, research on the conductivity of peptides and proteins is radically transforming our understanding of bio-polymer charge transport and is inspiring novel bio-electronics (e.g. molecular switches, bio-rectifiers and bio-transistors \cite{Valle2007,ElbingEtAl2005}).
-Moreover, these new findings are revealing that protein function is probably not just associated with protein shape and their conformations, but also their conductivity.
-Indeed, a series of astonishing recent experiments have found that when a protein (e.g. streptavidin, which in its natural state lacks known electrochemical activity) binds to its ligand pair (e.g. streptavidin-biotin complex) then the protein effectively ``switches on" enabling charge transport within the protein.
-Surprisingly, the protein-ligand complex exhibits conductances in the order of nanosiemens over distances of many nanometers, orders of magnitude more than could be accounted for by electron tunneling.
-Additionally, it displays a linear voltage-current relationship (Ohm's law) super-imposed by telegraph noise \cite{zhang2019role}.
-These findings warrant a theoretical underpinning since the current models in the literature for protein conductivity are unable to explain this phenomenon.\\ Indeed, over the years, several theoretical and computational models have been developed to explain biological charge transfer (exchange of electrons occurring between an ionically conductive electrolyte and a protein in contact with the electrolyte) and charge transport (electrons flowing through a protein in the absence of electrolyte or electrolyte participation) \cite{Jochen2015}.
+Many quantum mechanical models investigate the behaviour of materials and charge transport via electronic structure calculations at low temperatures, based on different ansatz, approximations and numerical computations.
+Indeed, over the years, several theoretical and computational models have been developed to explain biological charge transfer (exchange of electrons occurring between an ionically conductive electrolyte and a protein in contact with the electrolyte) and charge transport (electrons flowing through a protein in the absence of electrolyte or electrolyte participation) \cite{Jochen2015}.
 The majority of these models are underpinned by the Marcus Theory of Electron Transfer \cite{ Marcus56B,Marcus56A} and extensions of it, know as Marcus-Hush theory \cite{Hush58}.
 This unifying theory expresses how electrons transition from an electron donor (D) to an acceptor (A) or sequences of D-A, mediated by oxidation-reduction (redox) centers (e.g. metal atoms, cofactors, amino acids/aromatic side chains, electrodes, etc) or electron sinks/sources (e.g. electrolytes).
 The primary goal of models built upon the Marcus-Hush theories have been to explain short-range electron transitions either via quantum-tunneling or hopping.